MarioLisbona/FEM-intro-component-with-signup-form/README.md

 This was a great learning experience.
 I had never used JavaScript to do form validation before this project.
 Iv tried to document it as thourughly as possible so i have a reference when i need to do it next time.

+Edit - I create a function ```checkInput(input, regex)``` that will take in two variables and the above logic so that its not repeated for times for each input

 - [Example resource 1](https://stackoverflow.com/questions/46664142/js-regular-expression-for-first-name),
 (https://stackoverflow.com/questions/940577/javascript-regular-expression-email-validation),
 (https://regexlib.com/REDetails.aspx?regexp_id=2799) - I used these 3 websites to find what regular expressions to use for the first name, last name, email and password input fields.